Skip to main content

 Under-sink systems connect directly to your cold water line, either through a dedicated faucet or inline with your existing one.
 They offer higher flow rates and more thorough filtration than countertop options.

-The iSpring RCC7AK ($100–$250) is our best-value under-sink RO, delivering 6-stage filtration with alkaline remineralization for under $200.
+The iSpring RCC7AK ($100–$250) is our best-value under-sink RO, delivering 6-stage filtration with alkaline remineralization at a mid-range price point.
 If you want cutting-edge tankless design with real-time TDS monitoring, the Waterdrop G3P600 ($250–$500) is the premium choice at 600 GPD.

 Limitations: Requires basic plumbing skills or professional installation.
 Takes cabinet space.
 RO systems waste water.